contrailcirrus/pycontrails/docs/getting-started/install.rst

 ``pycontrails`` includes an interface to the DLR / UMadrid `ACCF model <https://gmd.copernicus.org/preprints/gmd-2022-203/>`_ using a forked version of the `climaccf repository <https://github.com/dlr-pa/climaccf>`_.

-To run :ref:`pycontrails.models.accf` model, you must install the `climaccf` dependency:

 .. code-block:: bash